Yelp/EMRio/README.md

 the AWS key information and region information, copy it to either /etc/boto. conf or ~/.boto

-After that is setup, run:
+After that run `python setup.py`. then run:

 	emrio